cjurban/DeepExploratoryIFA/README.md

 ## How to Use

-First, the Big Fiver Personality Factors data needs to be downloaded from the [Open Source Psychometrics](https://openpsychometrics.org/_rawdata/) Project and pre-processed.
+First, the Big Five Personality Factors data needs to be downloaded from the [Open Source Psychometrics](https://openpsychometrics.org/_rawdata/) Project and pre-processed.
 To do so, first run [this R script](code/r/prep_ipip.R).
 All analyses can then be run using this [Jupyter notebook](code/python/runner.ipynb).

 ## Contact

-Please email [Christopher Urban](mailto:cjurban@live.unc.edu?subject=[DeepExploratoryIFA]) with any questions.
+Please email [Christopher Urban](mailto:cjurban@live.unc.edu?subject=[DeepExploratoryIFA]) with any questions or comments.